inmersoft-dev/broker-company/README.md

     - Contact
     - Footer
   - Dashboard

     - Delete
+      - to remove courses
     - Insert
+      - to save new courses
     - List
+      - to list all courses
     - Modify
+      - to modify courses
+    - Settings
+      - to change password

 - Texts
   - ES
   - EN